lbuk/portfolio-website/_portfolio/DensityAbstractions.markdown

 </div>

 <div class="col three caption">
 	Part II.
 The user specifies the number of storeys per building and the algorithm generates and visualises all scenarios in which up to two storeys are constructed on the existing rooftops.
-Buildings are depicted as columns along the x-axis and storeys are depicted as blocks along the y-axis.
+Buildings are depicted as columns along the x-axis and storeys as blocks along the y-axis.
 The existing elevations are shown in grey and the upward extensions are shown in yellow.
 </div>